 The Bachelor and Master’s programs prepare students with the knowledge and skills to improve population health.
 We deliver a competency-based education that engages faculty and students with external partners.
 Both our Bachelor and Master’s programs foster experiential learning that conducts and translates research, and contributes to public service.

-Our programs align with the mission of the Muskie School of Public Service and the University of Southern Maine as vitally engaged with the economic and social well-being of our region and state by promoting and supporting student success, community engagement, and sustainability.
+Our degree programs are aligned with the mission of the Muskie School of Public Service and the University of Southern Maine (USM).
+We promote the well-being of our state and region by supporting student success, community engagement, and sustainable partnerships for health.

 We value the development and use of evidence to inform decision-making.
-We help our students gain public health knowledge, skills and competencies.
+We prepare our students to produce and interpret evidence that aids their decisions as organizational and community leaders.

 We value inclusion, diversity, and cultural humility.
-We seek to learn with individuals of all identity groups and perspectives.
+We seek to learn with individuals of varied identity groups and perspectives.

 Undergraduate BSPH Program Goals